SCW-Aberystwyth/HackyHour/index.md

 ## Where and when do you meet?

-* Wednesday March 18th, 15:10-16:00 via video conference, see emails for details on how to connect.
+* Wednesday May 6th, 15:10-16:00 via video conference, see emails for details on how to connect.
+* Friday May 22nd, 15:10-16:00, venue TBC
-* Friday April 3rd, 15:10-16:00, venue TBC, probably via video conference.
+* Wednesday June 3rd, 15:10-16:00, venue TBC

+Online meetings will continue until in person meetings are permitted again.

 ## What should I bring?